- What is WASART?

 If I donate to WASART, how much of my money actually goes toward helping animals?

 Essentially all of it.
 No WASART member is paid.
 The money we raise is used to buy rescue equipment and training materials, pay the answering service that handles our incoming calls for assistance, buy fuel and pay for licenses and insurance for the WASART vehicles, and similar expenses.
 Our members buy their own personal rescue gear.
-We pay a small amount to a grant writer to help us raise additional funds, but it is a very small percentage of our overall expenses (>0.2%), and is decreasing as our membership becomes more skilled in fundraising.

 What animals do you have available for adoption?